Pension Refund for Nationals of Philippines

 Regarding voluntary contributions to the Deutsche Rentenversicherung, the Social Security Agreement specifies that if you reside in the EU or the UK, you are given the choice to continue making contributions towards qualifying for a statutory pension in Germany.

-In addition, if you have already paid contributions for at least 60 months, you can continue to pay into the German pension system from anywhere in the world.
+Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.

 If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.